alexmacarthur/macarthur-me-gatsby/src/pages/posts/selecting-elements-with-no-class.md

 }
 ```

-And beyond that, we can do a wide range of things more concerned with the _existence_ of an attribute rather than the attribute's value.
+Beyond that, we can do a wide range of things more concerned with the _existence_ of an attribute rather than the attribute's value.
 [See a brief example on CodePen.](https://codepen.io/alexmacarthur/pen/zpJeeG/)

 And with that, another weird, one-off challenge resolved with tools we already had available to us.